inmanturbo/teams-app/README.md

-Please see https://github.com/inmanturbo/b2bsaas For a simplified, improved and version of this teams app.
+Please see https://github.com/inmanturbo/b2bsaas For a simplified, improved and updated version of this teams app.
 In The future inmanturbo/b2bsaas will likely be renamed to inmanturbo/teams-app!

 # The Source Code of TeamsApp